malvins-studio/baseproject/README.md

 - [] Set up a Linode server with CentOS Linux.
 - [] Configure the server, install necessary dependencies, and deploy your Rails application.
 - [] Test the deployed application on the server and make any required adjustments.
-- [] Remember to follow the Bootstrap documentation and utilize its components, CSS classes, and grid system to achieve the desired styling for your MVP.
+- [] Remember to follow the Tailwind documentation and utilize its components, CSS classes, and grid system to achieve the desired styling for your MVP.
 Adapt the suggested models and gems based on your specific requirements and preferences.

 Things you may want to cover: